The Searchers: Influence

+Douglas Gordon's 1995 artwork, 5 Year Drive-By, stretches out The Searchers from the original 113-minute runtime to five years (reflecting the events of the movie taking place over a timespan of five years), playing at a speed of one frame every 24 minutes.

 The 2007 film Searchers 2.0 by Alex Cox includes many discussions of The Searchers as well as other revenge films.
 In the film, the characters attend a screening of a remake of The Searchers directed by Ted Post and starring James Mitchum as Ethan Edwards and Telly Savalas as Chief Cicatriz (Scar), though no such remake was ever made in reality (Ted Post had actually directed a remake of John Ford's Stagecoach).Breaking Bad creator Vince Gilligan stated that the ending to the show's final episode, "Felina", was influenced by the film.

-The 2016 Canadian film Searchers is a partial remake of the film, in which an Inuit man in 1913 finds his wife and daughter have been kidnapped.
+The 2016 Canadian film Searchers is a partial remake of the film, in which an Inuk man in 1913 finds his wife and daughter have been kidnapped.
 However, co-director Zacharias Kunuk discarded the original's plot about conflicts between white people and indigenous peoples, instead using only Inuit characters.
 Kunuk explained racism was not an intended theme of his film.
 Kunuk said he watched Western films in the Igloolik community hall as a boy, and declared The Searchers star John Wayne "was our hero".

 John Wayne's repeatedly used line "that'll be the day" inspired Buddy Holly to write the song "That'll Be the Day" after seeing the film in a theater in Lubbock, Texas.

+The title of the novel The Searcher by Tana French is an allusion to the film.